francislxw/cv/computer-graphics/free-form-deformation/README.md

     docker-compose up

-Open [http://localhost:8030](http://localhost:8030) to view it in the browser.
+Launch [http://localhost:8030](http://localhost:8030) to view it in the browser.

 ### Stop